chery-nextai/eviback/README.md

     └── source freeze, environment, licenses, data decision, blockers
 ```

-The current source candidate is designed to fail closed on malformed XML,
-inconsistent group sizes/scales, missing identities, and evaluation misalignment.

 ## &#x1F4D2; Citation

 If you find our work useful for your research, please consider citing the paper :